All visitors are strongly encouraged to make a reservation here before visiting the museum.

 Featuring work by Carolyn Drake, Nancy Floyd, Stephen Foster, Andres Gonzalez, Félix González-Torres, Deborah Luster, Zora J Murff, Renée Stout, and Hank Willis Thomas and Kambui Olujimi, American Epidemic not only explores the complex array of issues that arise with the increased presence of guns in American society, but advocates for an intersectional understanding of how gender, race, capitalism, and militarism affect the larger conversation around gun control in this country.

 This exhibition is organized by Karen Irvine, Chief Curator and Deputy Director.

 The MoCP is supported by Columbia College Chicago, the MoCP Advisory Board, the Museum Council, individuals, and private and corporate foundations.
-The 2020-2021 exhibition season is generously sponsored by the Philip and Edith Leonian Foundation, the Efroymson Family Fund, and the Illinois Arts Council.
-This project is partially supported by a CityArts Grant from the City of Chicago Department of Cultural Affairs & Special Events.
+The 2021-2022 exhibition season is sponsored in part by the Philip and Edith Leonian Foundation, the Pritzker Traubert Foundation, the Efroymson Family Fund, and the Illinois Arts Council Agency.
+American Epidemic: Guns in the United States has been generously supported through the National Endowment for the Arts.